davenquinn/xenoliths/paper/text/chapters/04-depth-constraints.md

 geotherm beneath Crystal Knob at the time of eruption.
 For spinel peridotites, equilibration depths can only be analytically estimated within broad boundaries.
 With no reliable geobarometers for spinel peridotites, several less robust metrics are used to evaluate the depth of the xenolith source.
-We present several lines of reasoning suggesting that the xenoliths were sourced along a depth gradient relatively deep within the spinel stability field, between roughly 45 and 75 km.
+We present several lines of reasoning suggesting that the samples were entrained from relatively deep in the spinel stability field (~45-75 km).

 Several of the techniques below produce estimates of pressure, rather than depth.
-To discuss these data in depth--temperature space, we correct them using a hydrostatic gradient of ~0.03 GPa per km across the mantle lithosphere, based on integration of the crustal and mantle densities given in @tbl:model_parameters.
+We convert these to depths using a hydrostatic gradient of ~0.03 GPa/km across the mantle lithosphere, integrating crust and mantle densities given in
+@tbl:model_parameters.

 <!--[[ree_temperatures]]-->

 ### Limits of spinel stability

 Entrainment depths of all peridotite xenoliths must be greater than ~30 km, the depth of the Moho near the Crystal Knob eruption site [@Trehu1991], which will be discussed in more detail in @sec:tectonic_scenarios.
-Another minimum depth constraint is the plagioclase--spinel peridotite facies transition, which occurs at depths of 20-30 km but is highly composition-dependent [@Green1970a; @Borghini2009], with high-Cr harzburgites stable to the surface.
+The plagioclase--spinel peridotite facies transition (typically at 20-30 km) is another minimum depth constraint, but it is highly composition-dependent [@Green1970a], with high-Cr harzburgites stable to the surface [@Borghini2009].

 The high-pressure boundary of spinel stability limits maximum possible entrainment depths.